11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 6110Jv9wqeL.
 AC SX466

-The Apple Watch Series 11 is Apple’s sleep-focused flagship that keeps the familiar rounded-square look but adds real improvements for overnight tracking.
+The Apple Watch Series 11 is Apple’s sleep-focused flagship, keeping the familiar rounded-square look while adding real improvements for overnight tracking.

-It combines the S10 chip, improved battery life, and watchOS 26’s new Sleep Score and sleep-apnea screening to give clear, usable nightly feedback.
+It combines the S10 chip, improved battery life, and watchOS 26’s new Sleep Score and sleep apnea screening to provide clear, usable nightly feedback.

 The watch quietly records heart rate, wrist temperature, blood oxygen, and movement, then turns that data into simple sleep-stage breakdowns and a single Sleep Score you can act on.

-These pieces together make the Series 11 one of the most practical wrist options for everyday sleep tracking.
+Taken together, these pieces make the Series 11 one of the most practical wrist options for everyday sleep tracking.

 How it tracks sleep: